Notes on the profit and loss account

 14. Pension fund contribution

 Approved by the Parliamentary Supervisory Council, the Bank of Finland paid a contribution of EUR 10 million to the Bank’s pension fund in 2022 to cover the pension fund’s deficit for the financial year.

 15. Administrative expenses

-This item includes rents, meetings and interest group-related costs, expenses arising from the purchase of services and cost of equipment.
-Expenses involved in training, travel and recruitment of staff are also recorded under this item.
+This item consists of rents, meeting and interest group-related costs, expenses arising from the purchase of services and cost of equipment.
+Expenses arising from training, travel and recruitment of staff are also recorded under this item.